abdasalaaam/Fetch-Recipes/README.md

 # Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

-Just as a note, the admin feature of long-pressing the Recipes title is intended to only function in dev environments, and would be toggled off in released code
+Just as a note, the admin feature of long-pressing the Recipes title is intended to only function in dev environments, and would be toggled off in released code.

 Additional features:
 - Long press the recipe title to change the data you're loading